Detection of HI filament: Pair Stacking vs. Filament Stacking: Methods

 \subsubsection{Filament Stacking}

-Filament stacking leverages the pattern inherent in the distribution of galaxies themselves, rather than tracing cosmic filaments with pairs of galaxies.
+Filament stacking utilizes the pattern inherent in the distribution of galaxies themselves, rather than tracing cosmic filaments with pairs of galaxies.
 Various algorithms are designed to detect cosmic filaments within galaxy survey catalogues.
-Among these, DisPerSE \citep[][]{2011MNRAS.414..350S, 2011MNRAS.414..384S} excels due to its foundation in discrete Morse theory and persistence theory, enabling reliable identification of topological structures, such as cosmic filaments, from galaxy distributions (see Figure \ref{fig:show_pairs}).
-DisPerSE begins by estimating a density field from the distribution of tracer particles like galaxies and then identifies critical points—maxima, saddle points, and minima—while tracing ridge-like integral lines between maxima and saddle points, which serve as filament spines.
-Each filament is assigned a persistence ratio, and those with lower persistence (commonly measured in units of $\sigma$) are filtered out to retain only the strongest filaments.
-Filament stacking involves stacking the pixels (or voxels in 3D) directly according to their distance from the spines of cosmic filaments determined from the galaxy distribution.
+Among these, \disperse~\citep[][]{2011MNRAS.414..350S, 2011MNRAS.414..384S} excels due to its foundation in discrete Morse theory and persistence theory, enabling reliable identification of topological structures, such as cosmic filaments, from galaxy distributions (see right panel of Figure \ref{fig:illustration}).

+\disperse~begins by estimating a density field from the distribution of discrete tracer particles like galaxies and then identifies critical points—maxima, saddle points, and minima—while tracing ridge-like integral lines between maxima and saddle points, which serve as filament spines.
+Each filament is assigned a persistence ratio, defined as the density ratio between the connected maximum and saddle point, which represents the robustness of the filament.
+The ratio is expressed in units of $\sigma$, defined analogously to a Gaussian random field, with higher values indicating more robust filaments.
+Filaments with persistence ratio under a given threshold, expressed in number of $\sigma$s, are filtered out to retain only the strongest filaments.

-We apply filament stacking to the simulation with the following prescriptions:
+Based on the identified filaments, the filament stacking technique is to stack the pixels (or voxels in 3D) directly according to their distance from the filament spines.
+Specifically, we apply filament stacking to the simulation with the following prescriptions:

-1. \textit{Generate column density and galaxy maps from simulation.} We take a slice that is $20 \ \mathrm{Mpc/h}$ thick from the simulation box, matching the thickness used in our pair stacking method.
-Then we project and create a two-dimensional distribution of galaxies and a HI column density map.
-Only galaxies above a specific stellar mass cutoff are included, which sets the corresponding galaxy number density, and the column density map is divided into pixels measuring $0.01 \ \mathrm{Mpc/h}$ each.
+1. \textit{Generate column density and galaxy maps from simulation.} We take a slice that is $20~\mpch$ thick from the simulation box, matching the thickness used in our pair stacking method.
+Then we project and create a two-dimensional distribution of galaxies and a \hi~column density map.
+Only galaxies above a specific stellar mass cutoff (e.g., $M_* \geq 10^{8}$, $10^{9}$, or $10^{10}~\msunh$, corresponding to galaxy number densities of $n_{\rm gal}= 1.1\times10^{-1}$, $3.5\times10^{-2}$, and $8.8\times10^{-3}~\mathrm{Mpc}^{-3}h^{3}$ in the EAGLE simulation) are included, and the column density map is divided into pixels measuring $0.01~\mpch$ each. \footnote{To better resolve the stacked filament structure, we adopt a higher spatial resolution here.
+We have verified that the results converge to those obtained with lower resolution at larger radii.}